dbos-inc/dbos-docs/docs/integrations/supabase.md

 ---
 sidebar_position: 5
 title: Supabase
+hide_table_of_contents: true
 ---

+import InstallNode from '/docs/partials/_install_node.mdx';
+import LocalPostgres from '/docs/partials/_local_postgres.mdx';

 #  Use DBOS With Supabase

-This guide shows you how to deploy a DBOS application with [Supabase](https://supabase.com/).
+This guide shows you how to build an application with DBOS and [Supabase](https://supabase.com/).
-Your application is hosted in DBOS Cloud, but stores its data in Supabase.
+While Supabase stores your application's data, DBOS serverlessly hosts its code and makes it resilient to any failure.

 ### 1. Connect to Supabase
 Visit [https://console.dbos.dev/provision](https://console.dbos.dev/provision) and click "Connect Supabase" to connect your DBOS and Supabase accounts.